Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • enzymes that dissolve dead cells.

-Surgical excision of the ligature fistula
+Surgical excision of ligature fistula

 Treatment of ligature fistula at home